-English, Maths and Science Working at Entry Level 1
+English, Maths and Science Working at Entry Level 1 and 2

 The students in Group 5 have additional needs related to communication, social interaction, learning difficulties and independence skills.
 Each student has their own character which makes our class environment happy, cheerful, and stimulating.
 We enjoy each other’s company and support each other.